-- .3 Electrical Noise Filter Each unit shall include a high-performance EMI/RFI noise rejection filter.
+- .2 Balanced Suppression Platform The surge current shall be equally distributed to all MOV components to ensure equal stressing and maximum performance.
+The surge suppression platform must provide equal impedance paths to each matched MOV.
+Designs incorporating replaceable TVSS modules shall not be accepted. - .3 Electrical Noise Filter Each unit shall include a high-performance EMI/RFI noise rejection filter.
 Noise attenuation for electric line noise shall be up to 50 dB from 10 kHz to 100 MHz using the MIL-STD-220A insertion loss test method. - .4 Internal Connections No plug-in component modules or printed circuit boards shall be used as surge current conductors.
-All internal components shall utilize low impedance conductors. - .5 Monitoring Diagnostics Each TVSS shall provide the following integral monitoring options: - .1 Protection Status Indicators Each unit shall have a green / red solid-state indicator light that reports the status of each protection mode on each phase. - The absence of a green light and the presence of a red light shall indicate that damage has occurred on the respective phase or mode.
+All internal components shall utilize low impedance conductors. - .5 Monitoring Diagnostics Each TVSS shall provide the following integral monitoring options: - .1 Protection Status Indicators Each unit shall have a green / red solid-state indicator light that reports the status of each protection mode on each phase. - .6 The absence of a green light and the presence of a red light shall indicate that damage has occurred on the respective phase or mode.
 All protection status indicators must indicate the actual status of the protection on each phase or mode.
 If power is removed from any one phase, the indicator lights must continue to indicate the status of the protection on all other phases and protection modes.
-Diagnostics packages that simply indicate whether power is present on a particular phase shall not be accepted.

-.4 Overcurrent Protection

-- .1 The unit shall contain thermally protected MOVs.
+Diagnostics packages that simply indicate whether power is present on a particular phase shall not be accepted. - .4 Overcurrent Protection - .1 The unit shall contain thermally protected MOVs.
 These thermally protected MOVs shall have a thermal protection element packaged together with the MOV in order to achieve overcurrent protection of the MOV.
 The thermal protection element shall disconnect the MOV(s) from the system in a fail-safe manner should a condition occur that would cause them to enter a thermal runaway condition. - .5 Surge Current Capacity The minimum surge current capacity the device is capable of withstanding shall be as shown in the following table: